 What Are the Actual Rental Yields in La Linea?

-These are gross yields before expenses.
+These are gross yields calculated directly from Indomio's per-sqm sales and rental data (as of January 2026).
 Net yields after IBI, community fees, insurance, maintenance, vacancy, and income tax are typically 2 to 3 percentage points lower.
-Even so, a net yield of 5% to 7% is exceptional by Spanish standards.
+For most investors buying at or near the town average, a realistic net return is in the region of 2.5% to 3.5%.

 How Does La Linea Compare to Other Areas?